Magnesium For IBS: Why It Is NOT For Every IBS Patient.

 Magnesium is a wonder element, it is the fourth most abundant element inside your body.
 Magnesium citrate (oral solution) is a laxative.
 It is a type of laxative that is called (Osmotic laxative).

 What osmotic laxatives do is that keeps water inside your intestine and prevent its absorption.
 Also, it may lead to the secretion of water from circulation into the intestine.
 This will make stool softer and produce a laxative effect for your IBS.

 Magnesium citrate is an effective treatment for constipation including IBS-predominant constipation and Idiopathic chronic constipation.

 When it comes to IBS, Using Magnesium Citrate oral solutions as a laxative is a late third option.
 This is because other options like fiber laxatives work better in alleviating symptoms of IBS other than constipation.
-And also, they generally will have fewer side effects profile.
+And also, they generally will have fewer side effects profiles.

 And here is a breakdown of laxative options for IBS-C in order of ?preferability?: (reference)